What Are Lenguas de Gato?

 - Add the vanilla to the mixture.

-- Place mixture into a disposable plastic piping bag.
+- Place the mixture into a disposable plastic piping bag.

 - Line a cookie sheet with parchment paper.
 Using the piping bag, form oblong cookies on the cookie sheet.
 You can vary the length anywhere from 2 inches to 4 inches, depending on your preference.